web-based collaborative environment for material design and materials informatics

 massively parallel high performance computing platform 2-3x faster than incumbents

-original models that deliver high accuracy actionable insights in short time
+high-fidelity multi-scale models delivering actionable insights in short time

 more virtual tests for materials discovery